parrenin/IceChrono/README.md

 How to run IceChrono?
 ---------------------

+There are two ways of runing IceChrono.
+Assuming `exp_directory` is the name of your experiment directory, you can:

-Go into your IceChrono directory and run the following command:
+1) open a shell terminal, go into your IceChrono directory and run the following command:

 `python IceChrono.py exp_directory`

-where `exp_directory` is the name of the directory where you have set up your experiment (it contains the observations, the background scenarios and all the other parameters).
-For example, you can test IceChrono using the `AICC2012-VLR` experiment provided for your convenience:

-`python IceChrono.py AICC2012-VLR`
+2) You can open a python shell (for example if you are using a distribution of python like Anaconda), go to the IceChrono directory and run the following command:

+`import sys`
+`sys.argv=['IceChrono.py','exp_directory']`
+`execfile('IceChrono.py')`

+The `AICC2012-VLR` experiment is provided for you convenience.
+It is an AICC2012-like experiment, albeit whith a Very Low Resolution.
 It takes about 10 mn to run on a recent computer.
-It is an AICC2012-like experiment, albeit whith a Very Low Resolution.

 What is the structure of an experiment directory?